gaiabertolino/artificialIntelligenceProject/README.md

 The attached files are organized in the following structure:

 In the folder "classicalPlanning" there are
-- the classes subfolder containing the planner implementation classes beloging to the custom heuristic function
+- the classes subfolder containing the planner implementation class and the custom heuristic function class
 - the pddl subfolder containing the domain formulation and domain formulation files problems of the second task.

 In the folder "plansys2_project" there are